yegor256/online/README.md

 end
 ```

-You can specify http timeout (in seconds) to prevent hanging on slow connections, for example:
+You can specify HTTP timeout (in seconds) to prevent hanging on slow connections,
+for example:

 ```ruby
 if online?(timeout: 2)
   # We are online, if the timeout has not expired